 Resolution Opposing the Expansion of the Federal Trade Commission’s Rulemaking Authority

-WHEREAS, the Federal Trade Commission (FTC) is currently seeking to greatly expand its authority, in contradiction with the established separation of powers and federalist principles, by petitioning Congress for expanded rulemaking authority; and
+Whereas, the Federal Trade Commission (FTC) has sought to expand greatly its authority, in contradiction with the established separation of powers and federalist principles, by petitioning Congress for expanded rulemaking authority; and

-WHEREAS, the expressed purpose of this new authority is to create new restrictions on currently accepted business practices which the FTC alone deems “unfair” including advertising and other longstanding retailer relationships that deliver free services to consumers; and
+Whereas, the expressed purpose of this new authority is to create new restrictions on currently accepted business practices which the FTC alone deems “unfair,” including advertising and other longstanding retailer and online relationships that deliver free services and benefits without harming consumers; and

 BE IT FURTHER RESOLVED THAT copies of this resolution will be distributed to all Governors and all Members of the U.S. Senate and U.S. House of Representatives.

 Approved by ALEC Board of Directors on April 29, 2010.

 Reapproved by the ALEC Board of Directors on October 11, 2014.